MDrapchaty/drapdebug/README.md

 ### Create Log Folder ###

-Create a folder named `logs` in your root directory.
+If you would like to log all messages to a log file, create a folder named `logs` in your root directory.
 This is where the log file will be created.
 Create a file named `.gitkeep` inside the logs folder you have just made in your root directory.( This will let Github know to add the logs file to your repo even though the folder is 'empty')